Grzywa1234/weatherapp/README.md

 ## Weatherapp

-Form youtube turtorial to practice React Hooks and API
+From youtube turtorial to practice React Hooks and API